 Heavier cranes are more expensive to move around.
 This is why cranes, crane booms, and other crane parts are now made with SHLA steel.

 Cranes can be used in the transport industry for the purpose of systematic loading or unloading of freight from trains or trucks.
-It is most known for use in the construction industry.
-High buildings, like commercial buildings, high-rise apartments, and skyscrapers require cranes for construction.
-For the demolition of these buildings, and even some residential buildings, a wrecking ball will be attached to a crane boom.
-The wrecking ball will be swung back and forth into a building many times until it falls down.
+It is most known for use in the construction industry for things such as building materials delivery, steel erection, rooftop delivery, lifting into builds, lifting under bridges, and more!
+High buildings, such as commercial buildings, high-rise apartments, and skyscrapers require cranes for construction.

 Some other types of cranes include knuckle boom cranes, K cranes, tower cranes, side-lifter cranes, rough terrain cranes, and all-terrain cranes.
 These cranes are typically used for lifting and transporting.
 Modern cranes use either internal combustion engines or electric motors to supply power to lift and transport heavy loads.